BEFORE YOU GO...

 At a parliamentary hearing last week, NAB Chief Executive Ross McEwan was questioned by Julian Simmonds, a member of the House of Representatives, regarding media reports that state NAB has a one-year backlog to look at suspicious transactions, and that the bank is losing staff at a rapid rate due to low morale.

-McEwan also announced the name of the remediation programme to be Project Apollo, stating that it was part of its commitment to AUSTRAC.
+McEwan also announced the name of the remediation program to be Project Apollo, stating that it was part of its commitment to AUSTRAC.

 “It’s a case of doing well and trying to do it once, closing the gap at the front when you bring new customers on, so you’re not creating the same issues, and constantly updating,” said McEwan, while asserting the backlog was due to the large number of customers NAB has, rather than a lack of staff.